Error Handling

 |---|---|

-NOT_CONNECTED | A method was called before connect() or after disconnect. |
+NOT_CONNECTED | Method called before connect() or after disconnect. |

 CONNECTION_TIMEOUT | Connection did not open within connectTimeout. |